rmwood367/cs386-Group10-Project/Reports/Week6_Report.md

     - GitHub Summary: # pull request : # commit

 * Brian Dorame
+    * Created rough draft for deliverable 3
+    * Contributed classes to be used on UML diagram
+    * contirbuted to meeting disscusion
+    * cotributed to uml class digram
-    - GitHub Summary: # pull request : # commit
+    - GitHub Summary: 2 pull request : 2 commit

 * Alyssa Sombrero
     * Created the draft for Weekly Report 6